vovavasylyna/blog3/content/blogroll.md

 title: Blogroll
 ---

-This page lists some of the personal and independent blogs I currently have on my RSS reader.
+This page lists some of the personal and independent blogs I like and currently have on my RSS reader.

 - Herman Martinus [https://herman.bearblog.dev](https://herman.bearblog.dev/)
 - Manuel Moreale [https://manuelmoreale.com](https://manuelmoreale.com)